 The Ultra

 The insurance is there for you and your loved ones should you find yourself involved in an accident.

-9. If I turn up at the start with my bike box and clothes bag, you’ll take it to the finish?
+9. If I turn up at the start with my bike box and clothes bag, will you keep it safe and secure for me until the finish?

 PLEASE NOTE – Every year, without fail, we end up with a few waif and stray bags, waiting for their owner to claim them.
-Normally, they will sit in our house for a few months before finally getting collected or sent on.
-This may prove difficult with the finish in Inverness.
+Normally, they will sit in Race HQ in Llandudno for a few months before finally getting collected or sent on.

+The Ultra